Roberto Bellarosa

 Roberto Bellarosa (born 23 August 1994) is a Belgian singer.
 Bellarosa came to fame for being the first winner of The Voice Belgique.
-He also represented Belgium in the Eurovision Song Contest 2013.
-He finished in 12th place with 71 points.
+He also represented Belgium in the Eurovision Song Contest 2013, finishing in 12th place with 71 points.

 Biography

 He was born in Wanze into a family of footballers of Italian origin from Vico del Gargano, in the southern region of Apulia.
-At the age of nine Bellarosa was enrolled by his parents at a school of music in Huy.
+At the age of nine, Bellarosa was enrolled by his parents at a school of music in Huy.
 During choral classes, his teacher was impressed by his voice, and his parents encouraged the young Bellarosa to take extra singing lessons.

 Career

 2011–12: The Voice Belgique

 In 2011, Bellarosa took part in the Walloon version of The Voice (The Voice Belgique), created by John de Mol.

 After applying online, Bellarosa attended the blind auditions, where he sang "You Give Me Something" by James Morrison.
 With Quentin Mosimann, Lio, Joshua and Beverly Jo Scott, all turning their chairs to face him, Bellarosa ultimately decided to join Quentin Mosimann's team with assistant coach Tara McDonald.

 On 10 April 2012, after 16 weeks of competition, Bellarosa was voted the winner gaining 57% of the votes from the public, receiving a contract with Sony Music, which he recorded an album along with two singles.